Moschofilero and Malagousia offer a very different story to Assyrtiko!….

 It is a grape that has a history.
 A little like Viognier, it was a variety that became almost extinct.
 Also, like Viognier, now that the Greek winemakers have ‘rediscovered’ the heights that this expressive grape can achieve it has rapidly gained popularity.
 According to New Wines of Greece, this grape is even resilient enough in character it can be matched to asparagus!

 In an interview with Vassilis Papagiannakos, he confessed to me that ‘the variety remains a struggle to cultivate well.
 It is important to protect the grapes from the sun, to keep the acidity and the aroma.
 The vine grows horizontally, not vertically and it doesn’t like to be trained.
 You have to tie it up to make it go into the wires.
 It is very vigorous, it needs green pruning two, three, four times.
-It needs well-drained soil; with its tight bunches and big berries, it’s particularly susceptible to rot.’
+The vines needs well-drained soil; with its tight bunches and big berries, it’s particularly susceptible to rot.’

-In recent tastings, I have found more producers with Malagousia wines than with the next grape, Moschofilero, so it should not be too much of a challenge to find.
+In recent tastings, I have found more producers with Malagousia wines than with the next grape, Moschofilero.
+So it should not be too much of a challenge to find.

 Better known is Mavrodaphne.
 It is the red grape of the trio and I believe it is on the cusp of its true potential.
 It is perhaps the Greek grape that has been the best known after that unique and very famous wine, Retsina.
 With its dark skin colour, it is capable of producing brooding coloured red wines.
-It is a grape that is much better known for producing the fortified sweet red wine under the Peloponnese regional PDO of Mavrodaphne of Patras or PDO Mavrodaphne of Cephalonia.
+It is a grape that is much better known for producing the fortified sweet red wine under the Peloponnese regional PDO of Mavrodaphne of Patras.
+Or PDO Mavrodaphne of Cephalonia.

 As the popularity of these sweet red wines decline, it is becoming time for the grape future to be reimaged for dry red wines.
-This is similar to the fate of the Portuguese grape Touriga Nacional which you now see increasingly producing quality dry, red wines from the Douro.
+This is similar to the fate of the Portuguese grape Touriga Nacional.
+Interestingly, you now see increasingly producing quality dry, red wines from the Douro.
 Even a decade ago, dry wines from the Douro were still new to those not ‘in the know’.

-In saying that, Touriga Nacional is considered one of Portugal’s finest, whereas Mavrodaphne is not considered Greece’s first red wine grape of choice.
+In saying that, Touriga Nacional is considered one of Portugal’s finest.
+Whereas Mavrodaphne is not considered Greece’s first red wine grape of choice.
 However, with modern winemaking techniques and much experimentation, let’s see what lies in its future.
 We could even have a nostalgic resurgence in fortified sweet red wines yet, allowing the traditional wines of this variety to rise in popularity again.
 Perhaps as a refreshing summer cocktail base?

 When looking for quality producers from Greece, there are some better known producers.
 Gaia wines from Nemea and Santorini, whose wild ferment Assyrtiko is very good drinking and may be the easiest producer to find internationally.